wilrib/RubyGem-colissimo_aio/README.md

 #### First :

-You have to configure Colissimo Gem with your colissimo account, compagny information, and specific information about generated label.
+You have to configure Colissimo Gem with your colissimo account, company information, and specific information about generated label.

 ```ruby
 ColissimoAIO.configure do |config|